 Sierra and Sami's illustrations were created using colored pencils on Arches paper.

-Sketches are taking shape as Sami and Sierra develop their illustrations.
+Sketches take shape as Sami and Sierra develop their illustrations.

 The Bee Team discussing storyboards and sketches at a weekly meeting.